Looking after your bones

 Calcium is a vital mineral for teeth and bones because it gives them strength and hardness.
 Our bodies contain about 1kg of calcium and 99% of it is found in our bones.

 Our main dietary source of calcium is dairy produce.
-Most people get enough calcium through a healthy diet that includes dairy products.
-Three portions of dairy a day will give you the recommended amount of calcium if you do not already have osteoporosis.
+Most people get enough calcium through a healthy diet that includes dairy products, such as:

-If you do not eat or drink any dairy products, it’s important to ensure you still get enough calcium in your diet from other non-dairy sources.
-Milk alternatives such as soya, rice and almond milk do not naturally contain as much calcium as cow’s milk.
-Choosing dairy alternatives with added calcium can be helpful.
+If you do not eat or drink any dairy products, it’s important to make sure you still get enough calcium in your diet from other non-dairy sources such as:

-• Green leafy vegetables like broccoli, watercress and kale
+• Leafy green vegetables (such as broccoli, watercress and kale)

 How much calcium do I need?

 Adults need around 700mg of calcium a day.
-Someone with or at risk of osteoporosis may be advised to have around 1,000–1,200mg a day.
-See the table below for a guide to the calcium values of some common foods (all figures are approximate).
+Someone with or at risk of osteoporosis may be advised to have around 1,000 to 1,200mg a day.

 Vitamin D

-Vitamin D is needed to help your body absorb calcium.
+Your body needs vitamin D to help it absorb calcium.
 You can get vitamin D from:

 • Sunlight